What is CAP?

 CAP defines civic actions as all of the things average citizens do to address a problem or issue in their community.
 Evidence may include notes and documents, photographs, and other tangible items related to what a student did.
 For example, if David goes to a public meeting, David may bring back a copy of the meeting’s agenda.
 If Susan interviews a public official, she may get a copy of the official’s business card.
 The CAP Planners themselves qualify as evidence of students’ civic actions.
 The Planners enable students to document civic actions they’ve completed, reflect on the results, and identify additional civic actions that they can take on.

-An option for enrichment in CAP is provided in the CAP contests.
-The PSA and CAPfolio contests provide cash awards for media products (e.g., a PSA or web page) that captures your student’s CAP experience and promotes the importance of civic engagement.
-Rules and deadlines can be found in the Contests tab of the CAP website.
+An option for enrichment in CAP is provided in the Multimedia contest.
+The Contest provides cash awards for media products (e.g., a PSA or website) that captures your students CAP experience and promotes the importance of civic engagement.
+Rules and entry deadlines can be found on the Contest page of the CAP website.

 All of these student-grouping models work with CAP.
 Here are some illustrations for each:

 Small Groups.
 The class is divided into groups of 2–6 students, and each group selects its own issue or problem to work on.

 - Some teachers have the class come up with a list of issues or problems, and students select one or two that interest them.
 The teacher then eliminates any issues that just get one vote.
 Students are grouped according to like-mindedness.
 This way, each student is working with at least one other student on an issue of interest.

 - Other teachers put students in groups (or have students self-select partners) and let the groups come to agreement on their issue.